jkalleberg/DV-TrioTrain/README.md

 Currently, TrioTrain supports initializing training using an existing DV.
 [An index of compatible models can be found here.](./docs/user-guide/existing_models.md)

-Specifically, TrioTrain builds upon the existing DV model for short-read (Illumina) Whole Genome Sequence (WGS) data and optionally, adds population-level allele frequency data from published samples.
+Specifically, TrioTrain builds upon the existing DV model for short-read (Illumina) Whole Genome Sequence (WGS) data and, optionally, adds population-level allele frequency data from published samples.
 During model development, DV-TrioTrain iteratively feeds labeled examples from parent-offspring duos.
-Intuitively, a model trained on both parents should be better at predicting inherited variants in the offspring; therefore, two training rounds are performed for each trio.
+Intuitively, a model trained on both parents should better predict inherited variants in the offspring; therefore, two training rounds are performed for each trio.
 After re-training, any models built with DV-TrioTrain become an alternative checkpoint with DeepVariant's one-step, single-sample variant caller.

-**Assuming the necessary training data for your favorite species already exist, TrioTrain automatically enables creating a custom model.** [Additional details about the required data can be found here.](./docs/user-guide/usage_guide.md)
+**Assuming the necessary training data for your favorite species already exist, TrioTrain automatically enables customizing the DeepVariant model.** [Additional details about the required data can be found here.](./docs/user-guide/usage_guide.md)

 ### Why TrioTrain?